Rupes Nigra

 Part of the Carta marina of 1539 by Olaus Magnus, depicting the location of magnetic north vaguely conceived as "Insula Magnetu[m]" (Latin for "Island of Magnets") off modern-day Murmansk.

 Detail from Gerardus Mercator's map of the Arctic (c.
 1620 edition), showing the Rupes Nigra at the North Pole ('POLVS ARCTICVS'), surrounded by four large islands.

-The Rupes Nigra ("Black Rock"), a phantom island, was believed to be a black rock located at the North Magnetic Pole or at the geographic North Pole itself.
+The Rupes Nigra ("Black Cliff"), a phantom island, was believed to be a black rock located at the North Magnetic Pole or at the geographic North Pole itself.
 Described by Gerardus Mercator as 33 French miles in size, it provided a supposed explanation for why all compasses point to this location.
 The idea came from a lost work titled Inventio Fortunata, and the island featured on maps from the sixteenth and seventeenth centuries, including those of Mercator and his successors.
 Mercator described the island in a 1577 letter to John Dee:

 In the midst of the four countries is a Whirl-pool, into which there empty these four indrawing Seas which divide the North.
 And the water rushes round and descends into the Earth just as if one were pouring it through a filter funnel.
 It is four degrees wide on every side of the Pole, that is to say eight degrees altogether.
 Except that right under the Pole there lies a bare Rock in the midst of the Sea.
 Its circumference is almost 33 French miles, and it is all of magnetic Stone (...)
 This is word for word everything that I copied out of this author [Jacobus Cnoyen] years ago.